-- Civil Rights Compliance

-- Civil Rights Compliance Specific to State Administering Agencies

-- Faith-Based and Other Community Organizations

-- Confidentiality

-- Research and the Protection of Human Subjects

-- Anti-Lobbying Act

-- Financial and Government Audit Requirements

-- National Environmental Policy Act (NEPA)
+- Civil Rights Compliance - Civil Rights Compliance Specific to State Administering Agencies - Faith-Based and Other Community Organizations - Confidentiality - Research and the Protection of Human Subjects - Anti-Lobbying Act - Financial and Government Audit Requirements - Reporting of Potential Fraud, Waste, and Abuse, and Similar Misconduct - National Environmental Policy Act (NEPA)

 - DOJ Information Technology Standards (if applicable)

 - Single Point of Contact Review

 - Non-Supplanting of State or Local Funds

 - Criminal Penalty for False Statements

 - Compliance with Office of Justice Programs Financial Guide

 - Suspension or Termination of Funding

-- Nonprofit Organizations
+- Non-profit Organizations

 - For-profit Organizations

 - Government Performance and Results Act (GPRA)

 - Rights in Intellectual Property

 - Federal Funding Accountability and Transparency Act of 2006 (FFATA)

+- Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement

+- Active SAM Registration

-- Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement - Policy and Guidance for Conference Approval, Planning, and Reporting - OJP Training Guiding Principles for Grantees and Subgrantees
+- Policy and Guidance for Approval, Planning, and Reporting of Conferences (including Meetings and Trainings)

+- OJP Training Guiding Principles for Grantees and Subgrantees

-How To Apply
+How to Apply

 Applicants must submit applications through the Grants Management System (GMS), which provides cradle to grave support for the application, award, and management of awards at OJP.
 Applicants must register in GMS for each specific funding opportunity.
-Although the registration and submission deadlines are the same, OJP urges applicants to register immediately, especially if this is their first time using the system.
-Complete instructions on how to register and submit an application in GMS can be found at www.oip.usdoj.gov/gmscbt/.
-Applicants that experience technical difficulties during this process should e-mail GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), Monday - Friday from 6:00 a.m. to midnight eastern time, except federal holidays.
-OJP recommends that applicants register immediately to prevent delays in submitting an application package by the deadline.
+Although the registration and submission deadlines are the same, OJP urges applicants to register promptly, especially if this is their first time using the system.
+Find complete instructions on how to register and submit an application in GMS at www.ojp.usdoj.gov/gmscbt/.
+Applicants that experience technical difficulties during this process should e-mail GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), Monday-Friday from 6:00 a.m. to midnight eastern time, except federal holidays.
+OJP recommends that applicants register promptly to prevent delays in submitting an application package by the deadline.